JuliaAI/LearnAPI.jl/docs/src/index.md

 ## Data interfaces

 Algorithms are free to consume data in any format.
-However, a method called [`obs`](@ref data_interface) (read as "observations") gives users and meta-algorithms access to an algorithm-specific representation of input data, which is also guaranteed to implement a standard interface for accessing individual observations, unless the algorithm explicitly opts out.
+However, a method called [`obs`](@ref data_interface) (read as "observations") gives developers the option of providing a separate data front end for their algorithms.
+In this case `obs` gives users and meta-algorithms access to an algorithm-specific representation of input data, which is also guaranteed to implement a standard interface for accessing individual observations, unless the algorithm explicitly opts out.
 Moreover, the `fit` and `predict` methods will also be able to consume these alternative data representations, for performance benefits in some situations.

 The fallback data interface is the [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) `getobs/numobs` interface, here tagged as [`LearnAPI.RandomAccess()`](@ref), and if the